Vidya Jyothi

-The Vidya Jyothi (විද්යාජෝති; வித்யா ஜோதி) is a Sri Lankan national honour awarded "for outstanding scientific and technological achievements".
+The Vidya Jyothi (විද්යාජෝති; வித்யஜோதி) is a Sri Lankan national honour awarded "for outstanding scientific and technological achievements".
 It is the highest national honour for science in Sri Lanka for outstanding contribution to the development of the country through dedicated work in the chosen field.
 It is conventionally used as a title or prefix to the awardee's name.

 Vidya Jyothi ranks lower than Veera Chudamani.